rodonile/path-tracing/README.md

         pip install confluent-kafka
         pip install pydruid

+- **[VPP](https://s3-docs.fd.io/vpp/22.06/) with Path Tracing Plugin**
+    The code for the VPP version with the Path Tracing patch is available [here](https://github.com/path-tracing/vpp).
+Since compilation can be quite cumbersome, pre-compiled binaries (.deb) can be downloaded from [this link](https://leonardorodoni.ch/link_for_binaries), and if you want to quickly test out our pipeline we suggest using them.
+In order to install the binaries refer to the README in the ./vpp folder.

 - Each one of the 8 VPP instances is assigned to a single CPU core.
 We suggest assigning each VPP instance to a single core for stability reasons.
 You most likely will need to adjust the cpu main-core indexing in the setup script (**pipeline/setup-network.sh**) under "Start VPP instances" to reflect the available cores on your VM.
 For example, in a VM with 8 cores, the indexes range from 0 to 7.
 To assign the virst VPP instance to the first core the parameter in the setup script will be:

         cpu {main-core 0}